-Because CARD-586 is a machine which contains high speed CPU and peripheral circuitry, when it operates, it causes vigorous change in electric current consumption.
-To ensure stable CARD-586 operation and display quality, try as much as possible to use low impedance when connecting CARD-586 power pin (VCC5, VCC3) and ground pin to the power circuitry.
+Because CARD-686 is a machine which contains high speed CPU and peripheral circuitry, when it operates, it causes vigorous change in electric current consumption.
+When compared with CARD-586, CARD-686 takes up twice the power consumption measured at the standard value.
+To ensure stable CARD-686 operation and display quality, try as much as possible to use low impedance when connecting CARD-686 power pin (VCC5, VCC3) and ground pin to the power circuitry.